im-open/ghas-enablement/README.md

   - Set to `true` if you would like Push Protection enabled for the repo.
 - `enableSecretScanning`
   - Set to `true` if you would like secret scanning enabled.
+- `ithdTicketUrl`
+  - The ITHD Ticket Url for the ticket to be created when requesting help with the workflow.
 - `primaryLanguage`
   - Comma separated list of supported Code Scan languages that the repo has:
     - javascript